 This course will examine art in Russia and the USSR from the October Revolution in 1917 to the death of Stalin in 1953 in the context of historical events and changing ideological climate.
 After the October Revolution, art and film in Russia and later the USSR became a field of unprecedented experimentation that gave birth to many groundbreaking works by artists and filmmakers such as Kazimir Malevich, Vladimir Tatlin, Alexandr Rodchenko, Varvara Stepanowa, the Stenberg Brothers, Sergei Eisenstein, Vsevolod Pudovkin, and others.
 The introduction of Socialist Realism by Stalin in the 1930s terminated the Avant-Garde in the country and forced artists to become basically producers of propaganda.
 Despite this, a number of significant works, especially films, subverted ideological limitations.

 This seminar develops a historical and theoretical framework for understanding issues in the design and experience of exhibition spaces.
 Students will examine case studies past and present, including private collections, public museums, world's fairs, trade fairs, and retail environments.
 Discussions will engage with issues including architecture and interior design, visual strategies of display, ordering of objects, presentation of narratives, and political, social, and economic motivations.
 Class sessions will combine short lectures with intensive reading discussions and analysis of images.
 Visits to sites in and around Providence are also possible.
 Instruction in the two courses will be closely integrated.
 Students will be asked to reflect on their studio work to analyze historical material, as well as to draw on historical ideas to inform studio projects.
 Senior and Graduate Level This seminar is offered as one half of a six-credit collaboration with the studio course INTAR-7013-01 Introduction to Design for Museums and Exhibitions taught by Brian Kernaghan.
-Students must enroll in both courses
+Students must enroll in both courses.
+This course will not be available via WebAdvisor.
+Register for INTAR-7013-01 and you will be automatically be added to this Liberal Arts class by the Registrar.

 This class will survey The Grand Tour - a cultural pilgrimage through France and Italy made by young British men and women during the 17th and 18th centuries.
 The Grand Tour was designed to provide a liberal education to budding aristocrats by introducing them to continental language, music, art and architecture (ancient, Renaissance and Baroque), and to the sophisticated mores of fashionable society.
 The Grand Tour also opened up new markets and opportunities for artists in their native cities and abroad.
 Grand Tourists returned home with crates of pictures, books, sculpture and decorative objects which would be exhibited in libraries, cabinets, gardens and drawing rooms, as well as in galleries built for their display.
 In this course, we will begin our journey in London and follow Grand Tourists on their travels through Paris, Venice, Florence, Rome, Naples and Pompeii, and examine the work of artists such as Canaletto, Batoni, Piranesi, Canova, Mengs, Angelica Kauffman, Robert Adam, and Hubert Robert.